jperedadnr/Custom-Attach/README.md

 * A recent version of [JDK 11](http://jdk.java.net/11/)
 * Gradle 6.0 or superior.

-To build the iOS Services:
+To build the iOS services:

 * A Mac with with MacOS X 10.14.4 or superior
-* XCode 11.x or superior
+* Xcode 11.x or superior

+To build the Android services:

+* Android SDK and Android NDK
+(The GluonFX plugin installs both when building for Android)

 ### How to build and install Attach ###